-- Eligible Employees —Any regular administrative, service and support employee may be granted a leave of absence without pay when approved by the proper authority in order to preserve his/her employment rights and benefits.
+- Eligible Employees -- Any regular administrative, service and support employee may be granted a leave of absence without pay when approved by the proper authority in order to preserve the employee's employment rights and benefits.

 - Conditions for Granting Leave

 - All leaves of absence without pay of 30 calendar days or more must be approved by the Board of Curators or their delegated representative.
 Such leaves in excess of thirty (30) calendar days will become effective retroactive to the first day without pay.
 Leaves of absence of less than 30 days may be handled as an excused absence.
 (See Section 340.010 tardiness and absence.)